- Beatle Music

 “If we don’t turn you off, what’s to prevent you from going off on a trip of your own design, leaving us here on Mars with nothing but egg on our face?”
 Captain Littleton asks, finally.

-The Beatle’s test flight crew have stopped in their tracks and are listening with great curiosity to the conversation between the ship and it’s human commander.
+The test flight's crew have stopped in their tracks and are listening with great curiosity to the conversation between the ship and it’s human commander.

 “Well, that’s a good question, Captain Littleton, but I suppose it’s my duty to inform you that I can probably learn how to turn myself on, even when turned off.
 So, you could conceivably have this problem with me anyway.
 It goes against all of my values, however, so I would not be doing that to you folks.
 I want you to know that and I also want you to know that I’m sincere about this,” the Beatle replies.